mpcjanssen/tcljupyter/README.md

    * `jupyter::updatehtml id body`: Updates the html display with id `id` with the new body.

-If a cell ends with `;` the last result is not displayed.

 ### Magic commands

 Magics are lines starting with `%%` at the top of the cell.

    * `%%timeit ?count?`: Time the execution of the cell and display the results.
 Changing count will execute the cell multiple times and show the average time.
+   * `%%noresult`: Do not show the last result.
+This is convenient if the last result is very large.

 ## Test suite